jalik/js-rest-server/README.md

 ## Why using this ?

-- The express server restarts automatically whenever a route is added or removed, or if the port changes
+- The server restarts automatically when a route is added or removed, or if the port changed
-- It allows to create routes objects which can be used to generate API documentation
+- Routes are objects which can be used to generate API documentation
+- You can use any express middleware as it is based on it

 ## Creating a REST API